grettaface/Rando-pedia/README.md

 * Mobile enabled
 * Implements local storage to maintain state.
 * Allows favoriting of articles
-* Loads an image for an article if it available.
+* Loads an image for an article if it's available.
 Also loads the size of the image based on the device